webpack/webpack.js.org/src/content/contribute/writers-guide.md

 Where `(compilation, module, path)` lists the arguments that the provided function will receive and `=> boolean` means that the return value of the function must be a `boolean`.

-To mark a Plugin as an available option value type, use the camel case title of the Plugin:
+To mark a Plugin as an available option value type, use the camel case title of the `Plugin`:

 `TerserPlugin` `[TerserPlugin]`